IntelLabs/Video-Curation-Sample/doc/pipeline.md

-# High Resolution Object Detection Pipeline
+# High Resolution Object Detection using Smart Filtering

-This pipeline focuses on real-time processing of high-resolution (8K) video for object detection.
+This pipeline focuses on real-time processing of high-resolution (8K) video from stationary camera while preserving details to detect potentially small objects, i.e. drones.
-Currently, real-time processing of high-resolution (HR) frames is not possible as large compute power is needed which are typically beyond any HW capabilities.
+Currently, real-time processing of high-resolution (HR) frames on resource-constrained edge hardware requires scaling up to 2×–15× GPUs.
 There are techniques such as image tiling or resolution reduction, but these workarounds compromise detail integrity, diminish inference throughput, and can make rendering real-time processing of HR feeds infeasible within HW boundaries.
 HR video streams typically achieve higher accuracy in object detection, therefore, a technique to reduce compute on HR videos is needed.